 Dr. Keenum travels frequently to Washington, D.C., meeting with Congressional leaders and federal agency heads to pursue research opportunities and broaden the university’s influence on the national level.
 He has also worked closely with state leaders in Jackson in support of higher education in Mississippi.

 A Carnegie Foundation R1-Very High Research Activity Doctoral University, Mississippi State plays an integral role in economic development locally, statewide, and across the region.
 Its impact is further felt nationally and internationally through unique collaborative partnerships with peer institutions, business and industry, government agencies, and leading non-governmental organizations.
 Dr. Keenum leads these efforts because he understands the positive impact the nation’s major research universities can have in the diverse communities they serve.
-Mississippi State is ranked by the National Science Foundation as a “Top 100” research institution, and it’s annual research and development expenditures have exceeded $239 million.
-Most recently, MSU R&D expenditures accounted for more than half of all expenditures in the state.
-This research activity is playing an ever-increasing role in the state’s overall economic development efforts.
+Mississippi State is ranked by the National Science Foundation as a “Top 100” research institution, and its annual research and development expenditures have exceeded $244 million.
+MSU R&D expenditures consistently account for more than half of all expenditures in the state.
+This research activity is playing an ever-increasing role in Mississippi’s overall economic development efforts.

 In 2018, Dr. Keenum was appointed as the chairman of the Board for International Food and Agricultural Development (BIFAD).
 BIFAD was created in 1975 under Title XII (Famine Prevention and Freedom from Hunger) of the Foreign Assistance Act.
 Its mission is to draw on higher education’s scientific knowledge and expertise in global food security and world hunger to advise U.S. international assistance efforts in order to feed the world’s growing population that is projected to reach up to 10 billion people by the year 2050.

 Dr. Keenum began his career at MSU as a faculty member with the Extension Service and the Department of Agricultural Economics.
 He went on to serve as chief of staff to U.S. Senator Thad Cochran in Washington, D.C. and was Under Secretary of the U.S. Department of Agriculture prior to returning home to Mississippi State.